rule

 Text 5

-The living being, that enlivened by the Suprme Soul with the modes enjoys those modes, thinks that this created body is the true self and that it is the master and thus becomes entangled [see also B.G.
+The living being, which by the Supreme Soul was given a life with the basic qualities, enjoys those modes and consequently takes this created body for the true self - as also himself for the master, and thus becomes entangled [see also B.G.
 15: 8, compare 11.2: 37].

 Text 6

-Because of the sense-motivated actions is the proprietor of the body because of his desires engaged in different karmic - fruitive - actions and reaps he the different types of fruit therefrom.
-And thus moves he through this world in as well a state of happiness as the contrary of it [see B.G.
+The proprietor of the body is, because of the sense-motivated actions, driven by desires and engaged in different karmic - fruitive - activities from which he reaps the different fruits.
+And thus he moves through this world in both a state of happiness and the contrary thereof [see B.G.
 2: 62].

 Text 7

-This way by his karma reaching destinations that bring him a lot of things that are not so good, experiences the living being till the end of time birth and death helplessly.
+This way by his karma reaching destinations that bring him a lot of things not so good, the living being till the end of time helplessly experiences birth and death.

 Text 8

-When the dissolution of the material elements is at hand withdraws the [Lord in the form of] Time that is Without a Beginning or an End, the manifest universe consisting of the gross objects and subtle modes [back] into the unmanifest [see also 3.29: 40-45, 3.26: 51].
+When the dissolution of the material elements is at hand withdraws the [Lord in the form of] Time Without a Beginning or an End, the manifest universe consisting of the gross objects and subtle modes [back] into the unmanifest [see also 3.29: 40-45, 3.26: 51].
+(Vedabase)

 Text 9